Mentorship for Urgent and Pre-Hospital Care

 - problem-based scenarios to study and complete for portfolio

-- online resources via Blackboard, LJMU's virtual learning environment (which is also accessible via smartphones)
+- online resources via Canvas, LJMU's virtual learning environment (which is also accessible via smartphones)

 The course is delivered purely at a distance.
 The only attendance requirement is for initial module registration and demonstration of media.
 Following this, all sessions are delivered via a virtual classroom (online).